 Useful links

-This unit of study revolves around the intensive study of key elements of selected classic works in the development of economic thought.
-This course of lectures and seminars is not intended to be of purely historical or antiquarian interest; it is animated by the belief that such classic works remain highly relevant, in a fundamental way, for contemporary theoretical and policy debates.
-In particular, the aim is to: (i) demonstrate the evolutionary and temporal nature of current economic theory, (ii) indicate the attitudes which have developed in the field of policy, and how these are related to past theory, environment, and action; and (iii) make the student aware of the literary, philosophical and cultural elements underlying economic knowledge and practice.
-Another aim of this unit of study is to enable students to achieve a critical command of conceptual machineries of thought and analysis.
+This unit of study involves an intensive study of two classic works in the history of economic thought: Adam Smith's (1776) An Inquiry into Nature and Causes of the Wealth of Nations; and John Maynard Keynes's (1936) The General Theory of Employment, Interest and Money.
+From time to time other classics may be studied instead.
+The unit’s aims are to: (i) demonstrate the evolutionary and temporal nature of current economic theory, (ii) indicate the attitudes which have developed in the field of policy, and their relation to past theory, environment, and action; and (iii) make the student aware of the literary, philosophical, and cultural elements underlying economic knowledge and practice.

 ---|---|